Stress relievers: Tips to tame stress

 Keep a journal

 Writing down your thoughts and feelings can be a good release for otherwise pent-up emotions.
 Don''t think about what to write — just let it happen.
 Write whatever comes to mind.
 No one else needs to read it, so don''t strive for perfection in grammar or spelling.
 Just let your thoughts flow on paper — or computer screen.
 Once you''re done, you can toss out what you wrote or save it to reflect on later.

 Get musical and be creative

-Listening to or playing music is a good stress reliever because it can provide a mental distraction, reduce muscle tension and decrease stress hormones.
+Listening to or playing music is a good stress reliever because it provides a mental distraction, reduces muscle tension and decreases stress hormones.
 Crank up the volume and let your mind be absorbed by the music.

-If music isn't one of your interests, turn your attention to another hobby you enjoy, such as gardening, sewing, sketching — anything that requires you to focus on what you're doing rather than what you think you should be doing.
+If music isn''t your thing, turn your attention to another hobby you enjoy, such as gardening, sewing, sketching — anything that requires you to focus on what you''re doing rather than what you think you should be doing.